FillipdotS/go-kafka/README.md

 2. `consumer` - receives events from Kafka
 3. `util` - contains shared utility code

-Each one has a seperate `Dockerfile`.
+Each one has a seperate `Dockerfile`, except for `util`.
 The expected way to run them is with `docker-compose`, as it contains the build context.

 ## Development